TheELizarov/korge-playground-1/README.md

 - Simple Game: Eagle fly on the screen and collect Cherry witch generate in random position on Screen

 ### Result of projects
+- Demo2: Eagle and Gem with fall from top of the screen https://t.me/CodeEveryDayWithMe/814
 - Demo 1: Simple game Eagle collect Cherry https://t.me/CodeEveryDayWithMe/808

 ## playground/apply-collisions